PuTTY Tools and Tips

 on your desktop and drag files onto it to send them.

-This trick can also be achieved using
+This effect can also be achieved using

 things like WinSCP, but sometimes you don't want to have to choose the